ajdinl/ajdinl/README.md

 ### Hi there 👋

-My name is Ajdin, and I'm Junior React Developer.
+My name is Ajdin, and I'm Junior Frontend Developer.

 My portfolio website is https://ajdinlojic.netlify.app/ , there you can find more about me.

-🔭 I'm looking for a job as React developer.

 Thank you for visiting my GitHub profile.